MeezaanD/webdev-tools/dev-project-template/README.md

 ---

-# Contribute
+# ❤️ Contribute

-Feel free to fork, remix, or add your own customizations.
+Fork and remix the template however you like.

 ---

-# Enjoy coding with clean, consistent, beautiful formatting
+# 🔥 Enjoy coding with clean, consistent, beautiful formatting

 Tabs.
 Arrows.
 Auto-format.
 Zero setup.
 Every time.